colinchang2019/learning_earthquakes/README.md

 2. result file has the result in csv.

-##note:
+## Note:
 The file is limited within 25Mb by github.
-If needed, one can contact the author for result and train and test data.
+If needed, one can contact the author for result (model file in pth) and train and test data.